 A major highlight: Individuals who felt they had an agile and responsive PC experience were 121 percent more likely to say they feel valued by their company.

 DXC, Qualtrics and Microsoft are bringing results like these to life.
-We’re pairing our DXC Modern Workplace platform that creates a personalized and consumer-like workplace experience — including self-service access to ordering devices and equipment, digital IT support and asset management services, and intelligent collaboration — with Qualtrics’ EmployeeXM™ solution for gathering continuous feedback from employees that can impact engagement, talent planning, productivity and innovation.
+We’re pairing our DXC Modern Workplace solution, powered by DXC UPtimeTM, that creates a personalized and consumer-like workplace experience — including self-service access to ordering devices and equipment, digital IT support and asset management services, and intelligent collaboration — with Qualtrics’ EmployeeXM™ solution for gathering continuous feedback from employees that can impact engagement, talent planning, productivity and innovation.

-We’ll be integrating the operational data we capture on service delivery and our employee sentiment data with Qualtrics’ experience data into our Modern Workplace platform to enable next-level employee experiences — fewer hassles, less downtime, greater productivity, stronger employee-employer relationships.
-DXC also is integrating O data about group working patterns from Microsoft Viva, which brings to the table information that helps understand factors affecting employee well-being.
+We’ll be integrating the operational data we capture on service delivery and our employee sentiment data with Qualtrics’ experience data into our Modern Workplace solution to enable next-level employee experiences — fewer hassles, less downtime, greater productivity, stronger employee-employer relationships.
+DXC also is integrating operational data about group working patterns from Microsoft Viva, which brings to the table information that helps understand factors affecting employee well-being.